Anyone can enter into Lesotho by having the following on your person when arriving at the borders:

 In order to ensure that riders do not spend too much time waiting around for their respective races we plan to have four races, Gold, Silver, Bronze and Iron.

-On completion of Round the Houses, the Silver, Bronze and Iron competitors will proceed to travel to Thaba Bosiu.
-Competitors may commence with their respective time trials any time between 10:00 and 15:00.
-It is the responsibility of each Silver, Bronze and Iron competitor to present themselves to the Start Officials between the specified times.
+On completion of Round the Houses, the Bronze and Iron competitors will proceed to travel to the Start/Finish area to be announced closer to the event.
+Competitors may commence with their respective time trials any time between 09:30 and 13:00.
+It is the responsibility of each Bronze and Iron competitor to present themselves to the Start Officials between the specified times.
 Competitors have to complete this section before time bars are imposed.
 If, however a competitor does not finish the time trial, he / she will be given the slowest riders time plus a 30-minute penalty.

-After Round the Houses, Gold competitors will engage in an Endurocross race staged at the Maseru Mall.
-Competitors have to be at the venue and ready for their first practice at 12:00.
+After Round the Houses, Gold and Silver competitors will engage in an Endurocross race staged at the Maseru Mall.
+Competitors have to be at the venue and ready for their first practice at 11:00.
 Competitors will then have a qualifying session and after, be divided into groups based on their qualifying times for the heat races.
 Heat races to be followed by a final.

 Racing Section 2

-Racing Section 2 will be staged on the 26th of November 2021, at Thaba Bosiu Cultural Village.
-Gold riders will start based on their finish positions in the Endurocross event.
-Silver, Bronze and Iron riders will start based on their finish times of their time trial loop.
-Racing Section 2 will comprise of 100 – 220km of riding in the Mountain Kingdom.
+Racing Section 2 will be staged on the 11th of November 2022, at the Start/Finish area to be announced closer to the event.
+Gold and Silver riders will start based on their finish positions in the Endurocross event.
+Bronze and Iron riders will start based on their finish times of their time trial loop.
+Racing Section 2 will comprise of 100 – 180km of riding in the Mountain Kingdom.
 Fuel points, time bars and final distances will be announced and communicated closer to the event.

 Racing Section 3

-Racing Section 3 will be staged on the 27th of November 2021, at Thaba Bosiu Cultural Village.
+Racing Section 3 will be staged on the 12th of November 2022, at the Start/Finish area to be announced closer to the event.
 Competitors will start this section based on their combined overall times from the first two racing sections.
 The first 30min after the leader departs will be on actual time, thereafter competitors will be set off on corrected time at intervals determined by the COC.
 Racing Section 3 will comprise of 100 – 180km of riding in the Mountain Kingdom.
 Fuel points, time bars and final distances will be announced and communicated closer to the event.

 What do competitors and their crew need to cross the border?